-408631 - Art 6
+406431 - Art 6

 6th grade students learn the basics of art concepts.
 They will explore and learn about 2-D and 3-D art and are provided opportunities to create personal art work.
+There is a fee per student determined by each campus for this course.